 Associate Professor Sen Sendjaya

-Apart from servant leadership, his research and doctorate supervision interests include authentic leadership, ethical leadership, destructive leadership, and follower effectiveness.
-He has been awarded nearly half a million dollars in research grants on these topics, including government competitive grants from Australia (ARC) and China (NSFC).
+Beyond servant leadership, Sen’s specialties include authentic leadership, ethical leadership, destructive leadership and follower effectiveness.
+He’s been awarded nearly half a million dollars in research grants in these areas, including government grants from Australia (ARC) and China (NSFC).